ELmounikor/42-So_long-random-map-generator/README.md

 P as in player

 You can change the map characters if you want to customize it to your project needs.
 Have fun with it!
 PS: This tool does not check if there is a valid path for the player to win.
-I may build one soon ^^
+But it may soon ^^